ourcaldo/indexnowjs-maindev/terms-of-service.md

 **1. Modification of Terms**

-We reserve the right to modify these Terms at any time.
-Changes will be effective upon posting the updated Terms on our website.
+We reserve the right to modify these Terms and Privacy Policy at any time.
+Changes will be effective upon posting the updated Terms or Privacy Policy on our website.
 We will provide notice of material changes through the Service or by email.
-Your continued use of the Service after changes indicates acceptance of the modified Terms.
+Your continued use of the Service after changes indicates acceptance of the modified Terms and Privacy Policy.

 **2. Governing Law and Jurisdiction**

-These Terms are governed by and construed in accordance with applicable law.
-Any disputes arising from these Terms or the Service will be subject to the exclusive jurisdiction of competent courts.
+These Terms and Privacy Policy are governed by and construed in accordance with applicable law.
+Any disputes arising from these Terms, Privacy Policy, or the Service will be subject to the exclusive jurisdiction of competent courts.

 **3. Severability**